vinay-sj/python-flask-microservices/README.md

 ### Step 8: Configure your jenkins pipeline.
 //TODO More info to add here

-### Step 9: Setup the datadog credentialsin jenkins
+### Step 9: Setup the datadog credentials in jenkins
-//TODO More info to add here
+//TODO More info to add here APP_KEY API_KEY

 ### Step 10: Do a commit and run the build.
 Upon on commiting all the stages of the pipeline will run and you get the app deployed as well as the monitoring dashboard, synthetic test setup.